S.G. Loewendick & Sons

 S.G.
 Loewendick & Sons, also known as Loewendick Demolition Contractors, is a demolition company based in Grove City, Ohio, a suburb of Columbus.
-The company is the largest demolition company in Central Ohio.
-It has demolished most of the landmark buildings in Columbus in recent decades, including Union Station, the Ohio Penitentiary, the Christopher Inn, and the Deshler Hotel.
+The company is the largest specializing in demolition in Central Ohio.
+It has torn down most of the landmark buildings in Columbus in recent decades, including Union Station, the Ohio Penitentiary, the Christopher Inn, the Deshler Hotel, and the Ohio State University Drake Performance and Event Center.

 The company was founded in 1929 by Sylvester G. Loewendick.
 Its business expanded during a construction boom after World War II, and was involved in numerous large demolition contracts.
 By 1988, the company was making $5 million annually, and had 100 employees, including eight Loewendick family members.
 The company is looked upon unfavorably by historic preservationists for its landmark demolitions, although others favorably view its salvage work, recycling, and work during fires.